 You will be required to provide evidence of your original qualifications.

 Interview and Selection

-- Once your application has been forwarded to subject staff, your suitability is individually assessed.
-If you appear suitable, you will be offered an interview where you are required to sit a short subject specific interview/ examination.
+Once your application has been received, your suitability is individually assessed.
+If you meet the entry requirements, you will be offered an interview where you will be required to sit a subject-specific audit.

 Pre-entry Professional Skills Tests

-Applicants for initial teacher training (ITT) courses which begin in 2015/16 are required to have passed the skills tests before the start of the course.
+Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
 Further information is available on the Department for Education website.